bewuethr/bewuethr.github.io/2020-05-04-everything-pandoc-markdown.md

 `+fenced_code_attributes`

 Attach atttributes to fenced or backtick code blocks.
-The `numberLines` class numbers lines and makes the lines numbers anchors. (`number-lines` works as well.)
+The `numberLines` class numbers lines and makes the line numbers anchors. (`number-lines` works as well.)

 ---